 - Familial, or Hereditary, Amyloidosis,

-And Organ-specific Amyloidosis (including heart kidney, and gastrointestinal) each of these conditions will share many of the same characteristics that make life insurance companies unwilling to insure them.
+Organ-specific Amyloidosis (including heart, kidney, and gastrointestinal): Each condition shares many characteristics that make life insurance companies unwilling to insure it.

 This is why…

-If you have been diagnosed with Amyloid Disease, what you’re going to need to do is seek out a product that won’t require you to have to be able to “medically qualify” for coverage.
-Fortunately, there are a few products out there that meet this requirement; however each of them is going to have their own separate “issues,” which might just be a deal-breaker for you!
+If you have been diagnosed with Amyloid Disease, you need to seek out a product that doesn’t require you to be able to “medically qualify” for coverage.
+Fortunately, a few products out there meet this requirement; however, each has its issues, which might be a deal-breaker for you!

 What “kind” of life insurance policies can I qualify for?

 There are two different types of products that one will be able to qualify for after they have been diagnosed with Amyloidosis.
-The first is not a TRUE life insurance policy, because it will never actually provide a death benefit to your beneficiaries in the event that you die from a “natural cause”.
+The first is not a TRUE life insurance policy because it will never actually provide a death benefit to your beneficiaries if you die from a “natural cause.”